 A little while back, a bunch of Englishmen ( and women) sat down around a table to discuss the state of the photo licensing industry.
-Organized by Alamy, who has recently been under heavy criticism from its contributors for embarking in heavily discounted Getty-like pricing, it ended up as a white paper.
+Organized by Alamy, recently under heavy attacks from its contributors for embarking in heavily discounted Getty-like pricing, it ended up as a white paper.
 A white paper is something that companies write and that nobody reads.

 The few pages long sheet doesn’t really come up with anything new.
-It speaks about how photographers our frustrated by low pricing and how image buyers like low priced image that are easy to license.
-The paper doesn’t really offer any solutions, besides saying that no technological solution is going to help ( funny coming from a company that has heavily invested itself in technology) and that the industry, as a whole , has to set new licensing protocol because no one will survive alone.
+It speaks about how photographers are frustrated by low pricing and how image buyers like low-priced image that are easy to license.
+The paper doesn’t really offer any solutions, besides saying that no technological solution is going to help ( funny coming from a company that has heavily invested itself in technology) and that the industry, as a whole, has to set new licensing protocol because no one will survive alone.
 The only vague solution timidly offered smells very much like the now defunct Rights Ready from Getty.

-Alamy seems here to be trying to engage in a massive public relation attempt to make itself look like the good guy facing insurmountable external odds.
+Alamy seems here to be trying to engage in a massive public relation effort in an attempt to make itself look like the good guy facing insurmountable external odds.
 Forced to compete on large buyers market against Getty it has, albeit apparently unwillingly, adopted the heavily discounted subscription-base model.
 The result might have shown increase revenue for Alamy but painfully low royalties for the photographers involved.
 Thus this campaign to show, and explain,”hey, not our fault, the market is like that.
-Look, we are trying to do something about it”.
+And hey look, we are trying to do something about it”.

 The Alamy white paper sets up the ground for failure.
 By shifting the control of the issue to a global crisis that can only be resolved by organizing even bigger roundtables, it clearly declares that the problem is out of their hands.
 Or rather the solution.